Quent2G/High-precision-Analyser-of-Lunar-Orbits/README.md

 # Description

 HALO is a mission design tool build on a high accuracy propagator for lunar orbits.
 It intends to help to study any orbits in the vicinity of the Moon.
 HALO comes with a scientific paper that precisely define all the models and algorithms used and go through a sensitivity analysis on lunar orbits of interest.
+This paper High-precision_Analyser_of_Lunar_Orbit.pdf can be found at the root of the GitHub, it is highly recommended to get a good look at the paper when using HALO.

 # Initialisation